Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Results

-\inlinesection{Extended Lattice: 4 Sites and 3 Links (7 Qubits)} Figure \ref{fig2} summarizes the ground-state energy landscape of the qubit-encoded Schwinger model extended to a four-site lattice with three gauge links.
-The explicit Hamiltonian, including mass, gauge-mediated hopping, electric-field energy, and Gauss-law terms, is given in the End Matter section.
-As in Fig.~\ref{fig1}, we evaluate the vacuum energy \(E_0(\theta)\) for three representative parameter regimes: near-continuum (blue), balanced benchmark (orange), and strong gauge coupling (green).
+Figure~\ref{fig2} presents the vacuum-energy landscape $E_{\rm vac}(\bar{\theta})$ of the (1+1)D Schwinger model on a four-site lattice with three gauge links.
+The explicit Hamiltonian, including mass, gauge-assisted hopping, electric-field energy, and Gauss-law terms, is given in App.~\ref{appC}.

-Figure \ref{fig2}(a) shows the case without the axion field.
-Similar as the two-site setup of Fig.~\ref{fig1}(a), the enlarged lattice exhibits a displaced vacuum minimum at nonzero \(\theta=\pi\).
-This behavior reflects a finite-volume effect, where in an increased number of link degrees of freedom modifies the electric-field distribution and can stabilize a nonvanishing topological angle rather than a \(CP\)-symmetric configuration.

-Figure \ref{fig2}(b) displays the same model after coupling to a dynamical axion.
-As in Fig.~\ref{fig1}(b), the axion shifts the effective vacuum angle \(\theta\rightarrow\theta_{\mathrm{eff}}\) and introduces a periodic restoring potential.
-The resulting energy profile becomes explicitly \(2\pi\)-periodic, and its global minimum is driven back to \(\theta=0\) for all parameter regimes.
-This dynamical relaxation embodies the Peccei-Quinn mechanism where axion back-reaction cancels the effective \(CP\) phase and restores a \(CP\)-symmetric vacuum, even in a minimal seven-qubit realization.
+Figure~\ref{fig2}(a) shows the case without a dynamical axion.
+As in the two-site case of Fig.~\ref{fig1}(a), the simulated $E_{\rm vac}(\bar{\theta})$ exhibits minima at $\bar{\theta}=0$ and $2\pi$, while the full $2\pi$-periodic structure is not completely resolved.
+Figure~\ref{fig2}(b) shows the same model coupled to a dynamical axion.
+As in Fig.~\ref{fig1}(b), the axion shifts the effective angle as $\bar{\theta}\to\theta_{\rm eff}=\bar{\theta}+a/f_a$ and generates a restoring potential.
+After relaxation, $E_{\rm vac}(\bar{\theta})$ becomes independent of $\bar{\theta}$, with the global minimum fixed at $\theta_{\rm eff}=0$ for all parameter regimes.
+This demonstrates that the PQ mechanism remains effective despite finite-volume effects, yielding a $CP$-symmetric vacuum in the seven-qubit lattice realization.